-- a) Represent the Chairperson in his/her absence or in assigned duties as prescribed by LAUSD. - b) Assist with written motion forms. - c) Serve as the Chairperson through succession if the Chairperson is no longer able to serve, and if the Vice-Chairperson accepts the position.
-If not, an election for Chairperson will occur.
-Note that a Vice-Chairperson who does not fulfill of all the requirements for running for Chairperson may nevertheless fill the office in the Chairperson's absence or through succession.

-- d) Assist the secretary as needed. - e) Along with the Chair, be responsible for activating and presiding over the selection of the chair of the Planning, Monitoring, and Evaluation Committee.
+- non-public school placements and District-contracted charter schools participating in the local plan. - b) Have one year of verifiable experience as a CAC member within the past five(5) years. - c) Represent the Chairperson in his/her absence or in assigned duties as prescribed by LAUSD. - d) Assist with written motion forms. - e) Serve as the Chairperson through succession if the Chairperson is no longer able to serve, and if the Vice-Chairperson accepts the position.
+If not, an election for Chairperson will occur. - f) Assist the secretary as needed. - g) Be responsible for activating and presiding over the selection of the chair of the Planning, Monitoring, and Evaluation Committee.
 May chair the Planning, Monitoring, and Evaluation Committee.

-9. Secretary
+3. Secretary